AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 directory where the testsuite execution took place.

 The script collects the artifacts, builds the PDF and HTML versions of the documents and bundles everything together to constitute the kit per se.
+It also performs consistency and tracebility checks, producing a log of what those checks find out.
+The Qualification Team reviews this log and verifies the general consistency of the documents before handing them to the Quality Assurance team.